github/codeql/docs/codeql/codeql-language-guides/analyzing-control-flow-in-python.rst

    )
    select b1, b2

 ➤ `See this in the query console on LGTM.com <https://lgtm.com/query/671000028/>`__.
 This typically gives a very large number of results, because it is a common occurrence in normal control flow.
 It is, however, an example of the sort of control-flow analysis that is possible.
 Control-flow analyses such as this are an important aid to data flow analysis.
-For more information, see ":doc:`Analyzing data flow and tracking tainted data in Python <analyzing-data-flow-and-tracking-tainted-data-in-python>`."
+For more information, see ":doc:`Analyzing data flow in Python <analyzing-data-flow-in-python>`."

 Further reading
 ---------------

 .. include:: ../reusables/python-further-reading.rst
 .. include:: ../reusables/codeql-ref-tools-further-reading.rst